How to Be a Plastic-Free Baddie: Socially Anxious Edition

 It’s 9 am.
-The bodega man is wrapping up your Egg and Cheese Croissant.
+The bodega man is wrapping up your egg and cheese croissant.
 It smells like pure heaven.
 You’re in your own world dreaming about unwrapping that bad boy the moment you walk out.
 Oh My GOD.
 Wait.
 Did he just put it in A PLASTIC BAG??

 Dammit.
 It’s too late.
 The deed is done.
 Now he’s throwing napkins in.
 Plastic forks.
 We are so far gone.
 If you tell him you don’t need all that now, is he even going to keep it?
 Won’t he just throw it away?
 What's worse?
 It simply isn’t worth it.
 I can’t say anything now.
 He did all that for me.
 Take the bag.
-The shame sets in, and the pure joy of eating the egg and cheese is ruined.
+The shame sets in, and the pure joy of eating the e&c is ruined.

 But you know what they say about giving the hardest battles to the strongest warriors (or something like that).
 We were built for this.
-To make things a little easier on you, and to remind you that sustainable baddies never settle, we made you an essential resource for susty self-advocacy in our plastic-dominated world.
+To make things a little easier on you, and to remind you that sustainable baddies never settle, we made an essential resource for susty self-advocacy in our plastic-dominated world.
 Never again will you let the bodega man hand you a plastic bag.
 Never again.

 RULE NUMBER ONE: STAY ALERT